 Sweat smell (aka Body odour or BO) is not a problem for everyone on this earth.
 But for those with this problem – it is the greatest one.
 I belong to the second section.

-I have learned that there are two glands in our body ( eccrine glands and apocrine glands – they are almost all over our body) which causes all the sweat; Sweat is supposed to be good for you (It cools the body when it gets heated up), so I will never blame sweat for the resultant body odour.
+I have learned that there are two glands in our body (Eccrine glands and Apocrine glands – they are almost all over our body) that cause all the sweat; Sweat is supposed to be good for you (It cools the body when it gets heated up), so I will never blame sweat for the resultant body odor.

-Body odour is the result of sweat mixed with bacteria present in your body.
-This together with the deodorant you must be using will create a killer odour which makes a stain on your fabric and causes all to run away from you as well.
+Body odor results from sweat mixed with bacteria in your body.
+This, together with the deodorant you must be using, will create a killer odor that makes a stain on your fabric and causes all to run away from you as well.

 Tips to remove sweat smell from clothes

 1. The first and foremost thing you can do is wash sweaty clothes as soon as they are taken off the body.
 Always wash sweaty clothes without keeping them too long in the laundry bin.
 The odor will set, and it will be hard to remove.
 The faster you can wash them, the better it will be washed out.

 2. Using warm water to wash clothes can help.
 You should check the garment’s label and use only the highest possible temperature on the type of fabric.
 For, e.g., Polyester doesn’t tolerate very hot water.
 Wool shrinks in hot water.
 So be cautious and err on the side of caution.
 But warm water helps to remove the sweat smell to an extent.

 When washing gym towels with a lot of sweat, you may be tempted to use hot water, but that will make the towel lose its fluffiness.
 Use a warm temperature below 35-degree celsius.